ROCKI Trading 6.4% Lower This Week (ROCKI)

 Buying and Selling ROCKI

-It is usually not presently possible to buy alternative cryptocurrencies such as ROCKI directly using U.S. dollars.
-Investors seeking to acquire ROCKI should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy ROCKI using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as ROCKI directly using U.S. dollars.
+Investors seeking to acquire ROCKI should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase ROCKI using one of the aforementioned exchanges.

 Receive News & Updates for ROCKI Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for ROCKI and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.